-Alternatively, you can report errors and send feedback concerning the documentation to doc-team@suse.com.
-Make sure to include the document title, the product version and the publication date of the documentation.
-Refer to the relevant section number and title (or include the URL) and provide a concise description of the problem.
+You can also report errors and send feedback concerning the documentation to doc-team@suse.com.
+Include the document title, the product version, and the publication date of the document.
+Additionally, include the relevant section number and title (or provide the URL) and provide a concise description of the problem.